Information theory for dimensionality reduction in dynamical systems: Comparison of various dimensionality reduction methods

-\textbf{Other neural networks} can also be used for model reduction.
-For example, \cite{Vlachas2022} uses recurrent neural networks (RNNs) to learn the evolution of macroscopic variables.
+Other deep architectures can also be used for model reduction.
+For example, Ref.~\cite{Vlachas2022} uses recurrent neural networks (RNNs) to learn the evolution of macroscopic variables.
 To ensure stability and fidelity, the macroscopic variables are periodically ``lifted'' to the full microscopic state, which is then evolved for several time steps to recalibrate the RNN's hidden state.
 While interpretability of the latent variables has yet to be explored in such models, we expect the addition of VIB-like objective functions may aid interpretability without harming performance.

 As another example, \cite{takeishi2017_neurips} attempts to learn the full Koopman operator using neural networks.
 This can be thought of as an extension of eDMD, where instead of prescribing the library of nonlinear terms by hand, they can be learned by a neural network.
 The latent dynamics are then encouraged to be linear by minimizing the deviation between the true future (latent) state $\vec{z}_{t+\Delta t}$ and its linear approximation found by least squares.
+Similar approaches have also been explored in Refs.~\cite{bakarji2023, lusch2018}.
+As an illustration, we trained one such network on the cyanobacteria which can be seen in Fig.~\ref{sifig:comparison}.
 This approach was applied primarily to deterministic systems.
 We expect that combining their method of encouraging linear latent dynamics together with the VIB objective function may be fruitful and lead to more well-behaved latent variables.